Rayman 3: Hoodlum Havoc: Plot

-Reflux steals the scepter of the Leptys – a god worshiped by his people – from the child king of the Knaaren and uses it to increase his power, which in turn will allow Andre to infinitely reproduce.
+Reflux steals the scepter of the Leptys – a god worshiped by his people – from the child king of the Knaaren and uses it to increase his power, which in turn will allow Andre to reproduce infinitely.
 With Globox's help, Rayman climbs to the top of the Tower of the Leptys and faces Reflux and André as the former transforms into a giant winged monster.
-After a prolonged battle, Rayman and Globox destroy Reflux and Rayman turns André back into a Red Lum through scaring him by pulling a face (a power he himself had acquired prior from being imbued with the Leptys' power), which results in all the Black Lums turning back into Red Lums.
+After a prolonged battle, Rayman and Globox destroy Reflux, and Rayman turns André back into a Red Lum by making him laugh by pulling a face (a power he had acquired prior from being imbued with the Leptys' power), which results in all the Black Lums turning back into Red Lums.
 Shortly thereafter, Rayman and Globox return to the clearing that they were in before.
-Before they resume their nap, Globox admits that he misses André and would like him back, but Rayman says that's not a good idea and that he doesn't know how to get him back.
+Before they resume their nap, Globox admits that he misses André and would like him back, but Rayman says it is not a good idea and does not know how to get him back.
 Globox says that a Red Lum has to be scared to be a Black Lum, to which Rayman replies that he would hate to imagine what could scare a Lum.
 A flashback to before the beginning of the game reveals that Rayman unwittingly created André when his hands went off on their own and scared a Red Lum with frightening shadow puppets.

-Versions

-As a counterpart to the 3D PC and console versions of the game, the Game Boy Advance and N-Gage versions of the game were 2D sidescrolling platformers, controlling similarly to the original Rayman game.

-The GameCube version of the game features exclusive content compared to the other releases of the game, which include several minigames.
-Additional content could be unlocked by connecting the Game Boy Advance version of the game to it.

-A high definition version of Rayman 3, titled Rayman 3 HD, was announced by Ubisoft in November 2011 and was released on PlayStation Network and Xbox Live Arcade in March 2012, nine years after the original version.
-The game runs at 60 frames per second, in up to 720p.
-This version includes the original game content, and features newly introduced leaderboards and Trophies/Achievements.
-However, it lacks the original intro which featured the Groove Armada song "Madder", and also lacks the "Wanna Kick Rayman" bonus videos, which are replaced with the pages from the art book that came with the collector's edition of Rayman Origins.
-This game also has a different ESRB rating than its non-HD counterpart, which is E for Everyone, whereas the HD version is rated E10+.
+Development

+The game had a marketing budget of $4 million.